Registering a death

 place, you can go to any other Register Office in England and

-Wales to make a declaration of the particulars
+Wales to make a declaration of the particulars required for the

-paperwork in the post to you.
+the post to you.

-This may cause delays for you in organising the
+This may cause delays for you in organising the funeral.

 If you are unsure in which district the death occurred please